This week's issue is slightly different than usual public speaking topics.

 It's a typical workday in February of 2013.

-This is sixth month into my first job ever after graduating college.
+This is sixth month into my first job ever.

-I like it because of funny colleagues, caring friends, and a comfortable work environment
+I think I like my first job... funny colleagues, caring friends, and a comfortable work environment.

-Though I am concerned and unclear about my personal and professional growth at this job ... but that's probably okay.
+Though I am concerned and unclear about my personal and professional growth at this job...
+That's probably okay.

 I think I'll get enough opportunities to grow and learn in the future.